mohan-hamal/DSA-Cracker/README.md

 - [x] Write a program to cyclically rotate an array by one.
 - [x] find Largest sum contiguous Subarray [V. IMP]
 - [x] Minimise the maximum difference between heights [V.IMP]
+- [x] Rearrange the array in alternating positive and negative items with O(1) extra space
+- [x] Find if there is any subarray with sum equal to 0
+- [x] Find factorial of a large number